London neighbourhoods

 Architecture:

-- This area has a lot of remarkable modern buildings: Richard Rogers’ inside-out Lloyd’s building, Broadgate Tower (a raft building above rail tracks), 120 Fenchurch street, The Gherkin, Broadgate Circle, etc.
+- This area has a lot of remarkable modern buildings: Richard Rogers’ inside-out Lloyd’s building, Broadgate Tower (a raft building above rail tracks), The Gherkin, Broadgate Circle, 30 Cannon Street, 60 Queen Victoria Street, etc.

-- And a lot of remarkable old buildings: St Dunstan in the East Church Garden (beautiful old church with no roof), the Victorian Bath House, Leadenhall Market (Victorian indoor marketplace), etc.
+- And a lot of remarkable old buildings: St Dunstan in the East Church Garden (beautiful old church with no roof), the Victorian Bath House, Leadenhall Market (Victorian indoor marketplace), 1 Moorgate Place (an old building with new extensions, see how the haircuts of the angels differ across parts of the building), etc.

 - The Barbican Estate - one of the largest examples of Brutalist style architecture, representing an utopian ideal for inner-city living.
 Have fun exploring.